People bring personal baggage — emotional and otherwise –into job-furnishing plants, offices, warehouses, institutions and similar facilities.

 This results in questionable estimations replacing accurate numbers.

 We do know healthcare, transportation, and education have been more susceptible to workplace violence than other employment stations for years.
 But that fact doesn’t justify relaxation in any employment venue.

 WPV drains precious resources from organizations affected, especially with no or relaxed rules.
 It places humans at risk.
 It diminishes profits.

 The need to prevent whenever possible and to attenuate adverse effects becomes obvious.
 Regrettably, no universal acceptance of this premise has been realized.

 Cost-benefit ratios support greater attention, education, and improved responsiveness whereby management intends to decrease opportunities yielding violence in the workplace.

-We’ll have more data, beneficial advice, ways to spot potential ferocity, and tendencies that will help any manager of any size business upgrade internal safety and security.
+We’ll report more data, beneficial advice, ways to spot potential ferocity, and tendencies that can help leaders of any size business upgrade internal security.

 Watch for these addendums in this section — coming soon.